 Pandemic Puts A Crimp On Voter Registration, Potentially Altering Electorate

-No door to door canvassing.
+No door-to-door canvassing.
 Public gatherings are canceled.
 Motor vehicle offices are closed.
 Naturalization ceremonies are on hiatus.

 Almost every place where Americans usually register to vote has been out of reach since March and it's led to a big drop in new registrations right before a presidential election that was expected to see record turnout.